 On my last daytime flight, which I have detailed below, I got lunch.
 The starters were eggs and asparagus.
 The main course options were braised beef, chicken curry, or rigatoni pasta.
 I opted for the chicken curry option, which was surprisingly decent.
 The dessert was some cheese and cake.
 It was all delicious.

 British Airways Premium Economy is a very average product, but it is still worth paying the extra if you can afford it.
-If you get the old, unrefurbished Premium Economy, you will be disappointed by the tatty presentation of the seats and the old-fashioned feel of the cabin.
+If you get the old, unrefurbished Premium Economy, you’ll be disappointed by the tatty presentation of the seats and the old-fashioned feel of the cabin.
 I was!
-But, even with the grotty cabin, the food, drinks service, and crucially the seat recline and space was better in Premium Economy vs. Economy.
+But, even with the grotty cabin, the food, drinks service, and crucially the seat recline and space were better in Premium Economy vs. Economy.

 While you could argue that the price is not worth the small amount of extra space you get on a 6.5-hour transatlantic flight, if you can sleep (or at least rest better), have enough room to work on your laptop, and are fed and watered better most people will consider that Premium Economy IS worth the upgrade from Economy, even on the worst and oldest BA planes.

 The flight, BA178, was a morning flight departing New York at 7:55 am and was scheduled to arrive at London Heathrow Airport at 7:45 pm.
-As I had to arrive in London for a meeting the next morning, this was the flight that matched my schedule the best.
+As I had to arrive in London for a meeting the next morning, this flight matched my schedule the best.

 I didn’t think much of this flight before boarding.
 As the flight was an early morning one, I didn’t spend much time at all in the British Airways lounge at JFK before the flight, either.
 Instead, I arrived at the airport slightly late and got on this flight just when they were about to begin boarding.

 For this flight, I was seated in seat 33K, which is the first row of Premium Economy.
-The flight, a Boeing 747-400, had a 4 class configuration.
+The Boeing 747-400 flight had a 4 class configuration.
 The Premium Economy cabin was a small one, with 4 rows of seats in a 2 – 4 – 2 configuration.
 My seat, 33K, was the window seat on the right side of the plane.

-For this flight, while business class was full, Premium Economy only had 9 people.
+For this flight, while business class was full, Premium Economy only had nine people.
 However, that was not the most shocking thing.
 The biggest shock for me was the seats!

-The seat was a large stuffy semi recliner, measuring 18.5 inches across, with a seat pitch of 38 inches.
+The seat was a large stuffy semi-recliner, measuring 18.5 inches across, with a seat pitch of 38 inches.
 The upholstery was dark navy blue and straight out of the 90s.
-The seat was heavy and stuffy, which I suppose added a bit of cushioning and extra comfort compared to the streamlined, slim ones.
+The seat was heavy and big, which I suppose added a bit of cushioning and extra comfort compared to the streamlined, slim ones.

-Waiting for me on the seat was a pillow, a set of headphones (not noise canceling!), a blanket, and a small amenity pouch.
+Waiting for me on the seat was a pillow, headphones (not noise canceling!), a great blanket, and a small amenity pouch.
 The amenity pouch contained the very basics – a toothbrush and dental kit, a pair of socks, and earbuds.

-On the left side of my seat were the seat controls to adjust each component of the seat, as well as a button to pop out the TV screen.
-Luckily, the TV screen was not an old 2000 7 inch standard definition tv.
+On the left side of my seat were the seat controls to adjust each component of the seat and a button to pop out the TV screen.
+Luckily, the TV screen was not an old 2000 7 inch standard definition TV.
 This was at least updated to the latest touch screen High Definition TV.

-On my right side of the seat was a USB power plug, as well as the TV remote control.
+On my right side of the seat was a USB power plug and the TV remote control.
 The left armrest also contained a small cup holder, but my right armrest was where the food tray was hidden.

 I had some water as my pre-departure welcome drink.
-Soon, we took off and thus began my 6 hour 50-minute flight in the oldest Premium Economy seats that I have ever taken.
-I began by watching some movies on the in-flight entertainment system, which was quite decent, by the way.
+Soon, we took off and thus began my 6 hour 50-minute flight in the oldest Premium Economy seats I have ever taken.
+I began by watching some movies on the in-flight entertainment system, which was quite decent.
 Even though the physical seats were ancient, at least the entertainment system had a decent selection of newer movies and TV series.

 I woke up close to the landing time.
 I then went to the bathroom to freshen up before strapping myself for the slow descent.
-I again opted for water as my light refreshment prior to landing.
-We soon landed in Heathrow on time, and I was off to my hotel.
+I again opted for water as my light refreshment before landing.
+We soon landed at Heathrow on time, and I was off to my hotel.

 Overall, I must say that I was quite shell-shocked to see that these seats even exist anymore.
 They do not even dare to show them on the website or mention these relics.
 However, even though the seats were definitely old, I must admit that they were decently comfortable, probably more so than the new slimmer version.

-I would say that British Airways Premium Economy is, however, the bare minimum standards of a Premium Economy plane.
+I would say that British Airways Premium Economy is the bare minimum standards of a Premium Economy product.
 The soft skills are definitely lagging compared to Middle Eastern and Asian carriers.